Candy2803/MWG-app/README.md

-Here's a well-structured and engaging README for your app.
-It will include sections about the app, setup instructions, features, and how to contribute.

----

 # MWG Welfare App

 Welcome to the **MWG Welfare App**! 🎉 This app is designed to provide family support and facilitate contributions to the MWG community.
 It's a platform where users can request family support, make contributions, and access resources designed to bring families closer together.